 When reading with students, the process below is a great way to reinforce comprehension.
-More of your time should be spent with them reading to you than you reading to them!
-If you will be working with 3rd-5th graders, this will likely be the strategy you use most, since students have ideally learned the foundations.
+More of your time should be spent with them reading to you, rather than you reading to them!
+If you will be working with 3rd-5th graders, this will likely be the strategy you use most, since, ideally, students will have learned the foundations.
 Older grades will spend increasingly more time reading nonfiction works as well.